TTLabs/EvaporateJS/README.md

             </CORSRule>
         </CORSConfiguration>

+2. If you are using S3 Transfer Acceleration, configure the bucket to support it as well.

+3. Determine your AWS URL for your bucket.
+Different regions use different URLs to access S3.
+   By default, EvaporateJS uses `https://s3.amazonaws.com`.
+To change the AWS Url, use option `aws_url`.

+   Failure to use the correct AWS URL may result in CORS or other server-side failures at AWS.

-3. Setup your S3 bucket Policy to support creating, resuming and aborting multi-part uploads.
-The following AWS S3 policy can be used as a template.
+4. Configure your S3 bucket Policy to support creating, resuming and aborting multi-part uploads.
+The following AWS S3 policy can act as a template.

     Replace the AWS ARNs with values that apply to your account and S3 bucket organization.